ansnadeem/aic/data/README.md

 2- Issues from the repositories extracted in the first step are collected by running the 'Extract issues' notebook.
 This fetches information for the repositories such as body, description, labels, etc.

+The dataset we extracted for our research, is available via kaggle at https://www.kaggle.com/ansnadeem/github-issues